johnmutuma5/SMS-Management-API/README.md

 - Navigate to the project's root directory
 - Run `make run`

+### Interact with the API
+Use a client application of your choice to interact with the API.

+You could use `Postman` or `curl` if you will, but the API exposes a it's Swagger Docs on [here](http://localhost:3000/api-docs).
+You can comfortably use that on each endpoint by hitting the Try it Out button after you expand the endpoint documetation accordion.

 ## Runniung the Tests
 Navigate to the project root directory and run
 - `make test`

 ## Opening the database